Still Accelerating: Type Ia supernova cosmology is robust to host galaxy age evolution: Modelling supernova--host-galaxy relationships as a function of redshift

 In the right panel of Fig.~\ref{fig:mass_age_z_single}, we show the redshift evolution of the average mass-weighted age of the global galaxy population and of SN Ia host galaxies calculated from our models.
 Again, SN hosts are, on average, younger than the overall galaxy population and they also evolve less with redshift.
 The SN progenitor ages evolve even less than the SN host galaxy ages.
 SN progenitor ages, SN host ages, and galaxy ages have substantially different evolution with redshift and, again, should not be conflated.

-This means that the average SN Ia progenitor age difference between $z=0$ and $z=1$ predicted by \citetalias{son_strong_2025} is exaggerated at 5.3\,Gyr: the difference in SN Ia progenitor age is only 1.9\,Gyr (Fig.~\ref{fig:mass_age_z_single}). \citetalias{son_strong_2025} employ a DTD with a prompt timescale of $t_{p}=0.3$\,Gyr and a power-law slope of $\beta_{\rm DTD}=-1.0$, as per \citet{Childress2014}, which they convolve with the average evolution of the galaxy stellar age distribution with redshift (i.e., the cosmic SFH), to find the average SN progenitor age evolution.
-The overestimation also stems in part from their choice of the parameters defining the DTD used by \citetalias{son_strong_2025}, which includes a high $t_{\rm p}$ of 300\,Myr rather than 30--40\,Myr as set primarily by stellar and binary evolution \citep{hachisu_delay-time_2008,hachisu_young_2008}, and a shallower value of $-1$ for the power law slope.
+This means that the average SN Ia progenitor age difference between $z=0$ and $z=1$ predicted by \citetalias{son_strong_2025} is exaggerated at 5.3\,Gyr: the difference in SN Ia progenitor age in our models between $z=0$ and $z=1.2$ is only 1.9\,Gyr (Fig.~\ref{fig:mass_age_z_single}).
+This overestimation likely stems from the DTD employed by \citetalias{son_strong_2025}, with a prompt timescale of $t_{p}=0.3$\,Gyr and a power-law slope of $\beta_{\rm DTD}=-1.0$, as per \citet{Childress2014}, rather than 30--40\,Myr prompt time set primarily by stellar and binary evolution \citep{hachisu_delay-time_2008,hachisu_young_2008}, and steeper value ($\sim-1.13$) of the power law slope indicated by recent DTD measurements.
 Appendix~\ref{appendix:subsec:sn} discusses the choices of DTD parameters in more detail.